Make a suggestion or complaint

 We are happy to accept and consider comments and suggestions from people.
 Forms are available at reception for this purpose.

 Manor Surgery welcomes comments, compliments, concerns and complaints.
 We always aim to provide the best care we can.
 However, we know that sometimes things can go wrong.
 When this happens we believe that is it often most effective to sort problems out quickly and informally.
 Please talk to any member of staff if you have a problem or concern.
-If you need impartial help or advice in resolving a problem the NHS Commissioning Board can help you.
+If you need impartial help or advice in resolving a problem the NHS England can help you, details below.

 The NHS Complaints Procedure is a more formal way of resolving a concern.
 We want to assure people that they can make a complaint without fear of their care being affected.
 We believe it is important to understand why things go wrong so that we can prevent such things happening again.

 There are two stages to the Complaints Procedure.
 The first stage is called ‘Local Resolution’.
 This is where we work with you to resolve your complaint.
 If after this, you feel your complaint to be still unresolved you can progress to the second stage by approaching the Parliamentary and Health Service Ombudsman for an ‘Independent Review’.

 If you want to make a formal complaint, please contact the Complaints Manager, Julie Campbell.
 You can do this in writing, by phone or in person.
 The Independent Complaints Advocacy Service (ICAS) can help you make a complaint if you wish.